Bottom Line

 Weather Resistance

-But, it’s not all sunshine and rainbows.
-The Tiger Wall 2’s rainfly certainly offers good protection, but there’s no denying that the thin 15-denier fabric tends to fall a bit short in prolonged exposure to wind and storms: the material sags noticeably when it becomes wet and cold.
-This means you’ll likely need to re-tighten the guylines a couple of times during rainstorms, strong gusts (35+ mph) and chilly evenings – to maintain a stable structure, which can be a hassle.
-The Tiger Wall also lacks built-in ventilation ports on the rainfly, which limits condensation control.
-Though its top-zipping doors with small rain-blocking hoods offer some ventilation, these aren’t effective in heavy rain.
+It’s not all sunshine and rainbows, however.
+The Tiger Wall’s rainfly certainly offers good protection, but there’s no denying that the thin 15-denier fabric tends to sag noticeably in extended exposure to rainstorms, especially when it’s cold.
+This means you’ll likely need to re-tighten the guylines a couple of times during rainstorms, strong gusts (35+ mph), and chilly evenings to maintain a stable structure and keep your vestibules from shrinking too much.

 Ease of Setup